 Every year the Manhattan Borough President provides funding in support of various important capital projects throughout Manhattan.
 This funding is available to city agencies, nonprofit organizations, cultural institutions, and public schools for projects serving New York City purposes.

-We strongly encourage all groups that intend to apply for capital funding to meet with the Manhattan Borough President’s budget staff to attend one of the following upcoming sessions:
+We strongly encourage all groups that intend to apply for capital funding to meet with the Manhattan Borough President’s budget staff to discuss the proposed capital project.
+To schedule a meeting, click here.

 All city entities requesting funding for capital projects occurring on city-owned property (including but not limited to public schools, parks, and public buildings) should complete the Manhattan Borough President’s Office City Capital Funding Application.

 Please note that the application process for city capital projects to the Manhattan Borough President’s Office has changed.
 All applications must be submitted through the Borough President’s Grant Portal system.
 Each organization should only have one account; with your account, you are allowed to submit multiple applications.
 Please consult with the key personnel in your organization for Grant Portal access.